Virginia Tech® home

 • Research scientist

-A PI Status Request form is not needed for anyone serving in one of the 11 Research Faculty ranks that have automatic PI Status.
+A Principal Investigator Status Request form is not needed for anyone serving in one of the 8 Research Faculty ranks that have automatic principal investigator status.

 Complete the PI Status Request Form and submit it, along with the employee’s most current CV to Trudy Riley in the Office of Sponsored Programs.
 You will be notified by email upon approval.

-Complete the PI Status Request Form indicating that the person needs PI Status.
-Attach a copy of the offer letter describing what the person will be doing while affiliated, along with the CV and submit it to Trudy Riley in the Office of Sponsored Programs.
+Complete the Principal Investigaor Status Request Form indicating that the person needs principal investigator status.
+Attach a copy of the offer letter describing what the person will be doing while affiliated, along with the CV and submit it to the Office of Sponsored Programs.
 You will be notified by email upon approval.

 Yes, Office of Research and Innovation Human Resources has the authority to make exceptions in special situations.
-For official paid university employees seeking PI approval, please complete the PI Status Request Form and submit it, along with the person's most current CV, to Trudy Riley in the Office of Sponsored Programs.
+For official paid university employees seeking principal investigator approval, please complete the Principal Investigator Status Request Form and submit it, along with the person's most current CV, to the Office of Sponsored Programs.
 You will be notified by email upon approval.

 This documentation supports the request for annual merit and/or special adjustments.
 Giving regular and constructive feedback is essential to the development of employees, and it is the responsibility of the department head to be certain that Research Faculty are appropriately and consistently evaluated.

-The annual merit cycle provides an important opportunity to review Research Faculty for appropriate promotions or other needed special adjustments for alignment, equity, or similar purposes.
-Reviewing the status of employees' rank and salary as part of the regular evaluation cycle ensures that these are addressed in the context of the performance and responsibilities of other similar Research Faculty.
+The annual merit cycle provides an important opportunity to review fesearch faculty for appropriate promotions or other needed special adjustments for alignment, equity, or similar purposes.
+Reviewing the status of employees' rank and salary as part of the regular evaluation cycle ensures that these are addressed in the context of the performance and responsibilities of other similar research faculty.
 Promotions in rank and/or special salary adjustments that are recommended as part of this review and approved by the BOV.

 The following forms as they pertain to Research Faculty appointments must be approved by the Office of Research and Innovation: